QuenLo/LeetCode-share/README.md

 The description about how I solve those problems are in each article.
 Please check them on [GitBook](https://leecode-share.gitbook.io/leecode-python/).

-Also,there're three of my colleague practice this object with me.
+Also,there're 4 of my colleagues practice this object with me.
 - [LeoHuang](https://github.com/HuangLiPang)
 - [MatthewLiu](https://github.com/MattWeiLiu)
 - [DongeeWu](https://github.com/brightdaylight)